matthewkyleherren/ebyfckinc/CONTENT_REPLACEMENT_PLAN.md

 ### 3. Special Characters
 - Em dash: `—` (not `--`)
-- Cyrillic 'с' in "Masseuse " (Line 278) - may want to fix to Latin 'c'
+- Cyrillic 'с' in "Produсts" (Line 278) - may want to fix to Latin 'c'
 - Accented characters in French text

 ### 4. Image Path References